Focus on The Vehicle: Safety Systems, Maintenance & MalfunctionsUpdated Dec. 25, 2020

 Understanding how these systems operate will enable you to look after your vehicle properly.
 You do not need to know how to clean out the fuel system, rotate the tires or even replace contaminated motor oil, however, you must be able to monitor fluid levels, keep the fuel tank topped up and inspect the vehicle’s component parts for early signs of wear.
 The best way to organize these tasks is to follow a periodic inspection schedule, as laid out in your owner’s manual.

-As for the maintenance and repair activities which you cannot handle yourself, these must be tackled by a professional mechanic when you have the vehicle serviced.
+As for the maintenance and repair activities that you cannot handle yourself, these must be tackled by a professional mechanic when you have the vehicle serviced.
 It is essential to be pre-emptive about vehicle servicing – do not wait for something to go wrong with the car before having it checked out.
 Booking your car in for a routine service once or twice a year (as recommended by the owner’s manual) will ultimately cost you less and be less inconvenient than having to get an emergency service because an essential system has failed.

 Maintenance is a matter of safety

 Following an inspection and servicing schedule will save you money and spare you the stress of a sudden system failure.
 Though, these are really just side benefits.
 Ultimately, the vehicle systems must be maintained in the interest of safety.
 If you allow your vehicle to fall into a state of disrepair, somewhere along the line, the features designed to protect you from collisions and crashes will start to fail.
-Automobiles are safer than ever before but none of their advanced technologies will protect you, if they are not used as intended and kept in good condition.
+Automobiles are safer than ever before but none of their advanced technologies will protect you if they are not used as intended and kept in good condition.
 Thankfully, looking after your vehicle is not rocket science!